krakenjs/makara/README.md

 index.states[CA]=California
 ```

 We are using the name of the file to start our key on each line.
-This is strictly
+This is
-a convention that makes the path to the file clear.
+strictly a convention that makes the path to the file clear.

 The above could have omitted the leading `index.` and the results would be the same.

 Text to the right of the `=` sign is a simple message string with the text of the message.

 If you have runtime values to be inserted, use dust brace to select the value
 from the dust template context as in the `index.greeting` line.
-This works because
-the content strings are inlined into your template during the build process so references
-like `{userName}` are just handled by dust.
-Note that there is no restriction on
+Note that there
-inserting HTML tags into the messages.
-They are just another string of characters
+is no restriction on inserting HTML tags into the messages.
+They are just
-as far as the content processing is concerned.
+another string of characters as far as the content processing is concerned.

-In addition to simple strings, we support lists (e.g, indexable list of messages) and
+In addition to simple strings, we support lists and maps.
+The `index.ccList`
-maps (content indexable collection of messages).
-So the `index.ccList` above might
-be used to provide a list of values to go in a list of allowed credit cards.
+above might be used to provide a list of values to go in a list of allowed credit cards.

 The `index.states` might be used to populate a dropdown list of states with the
 key as the option tag value and the full state name as the visible text.

-To support writing the key part in natural languages other than English, all UTF-8 characters
+To support writing the key part in natural languages other than English, all
-are allowed with a few exceptions needed to make the key=value syntax work.
-The
+UTF-8 characters are allowed with a few exceptions needed to make the key=value
-exceptions are:
+syntax work.
+The exceptions are:

-- No equal sign in key part (e.g. first equal sign starts the value)
+* No equal sign in key part (e.g. first equal sign starts the value)
-- No periods in key part (used to allow keys like a.b.c)
+* No periods in key part (used to allow keys like a.b.c)
-- No square brackets (used for subscript and map key notation)
+* No square brackets (used for subscript and map key notation)
-- May not start with # (Used for comments)
+* May not start with # (Used for comments)

 These same general restrictions apply to map key values.
 If you need to
 use characters that are restricted, you can do so using either of these
 escaping mechanisms:

-- `\udddd` - Like JavaScript but only handles the same characters supported by this notation in JavaScript
+* `\udddd` - Like JavaScript but only handles the same characters supported by
+  this notation in JavaScript
-- `\u{dddddd}` - Like JavaScript ES6 notation and handles all possible Unicode characters
+* `\u{dddddd}` - Like JavaScript ES6 notation and handles all possible Unicode
+  characters

 For example,